IwailerI/aphoteka_scraper/README.md

 # What is this
-This is a utility executable, that checks whether certain aphoteka products are available and notifies via telegram if they are.
+This is a telegram bot, that checks whether certain aphoteka products are available and notifies via telegram if they are.
 The program will notify on any change in product status or any error encountered by it.